 A good example of design is the Apple Store layout.
 Everything is clearly marked, and discoverable.
 When people come in to an Apple Store, they are not wandering around a labyrinth, left to puzzle things out for themselves.

-Add templates to the repo for Pull Requests and Issues.
-This gives users guidance when they open a Here is a great collection of templates: https://github.com/stevemao/github-issue-templates.
+Add templates to the repo for Pull Requests and Issues to give users guidance.

 Put the sign out in front